 chown www-data:www-data /var/www/html/info.php

-Next, open your web browser and type the URL http://example.com.
+Next, open your web browser and type the URL http://apache.example.com.
 You should see the following page:

-The above page indicates that PHP-FPM is loaded with the Apache webserver.
+The above page indicates that PHP-FPM is loaded with the Apache web server.

 Note: Don’t forget to remove the info.php file after testing.

-Step 3 – Enable PHP-FPM Support on the Nginx Web Server
+Enable PHP-FPM Support on the Nginx Web Server

-This section will teach us how to install and enable PHP-FPM support on the Nginx webserver.
+This section will teach us how to install and enable PHP-FPM support on the Nginx web server.

-Step 4 – Install Nginx and PHP-FPM
+Step 1 – Install and Configure Nginx and PHP-FPM

 First, install Nginx and PHP-FPM by running the following command: